VISHNU-KUMAR7/GitHub_Tracker/Udemy.md

 **locals**

-It is ised to define variable within a model or configuration file for reusability and to simplify complex expressions or calculation.
+It is used to define variable within a model or configuration file for reusability and to simplify complex expressions or calculation.

 locals{